PetrovicArmin/logging-backup-generic-backend/README.md

 Besided generic API, other important parts of the project are:
 * Migration based database versioning - used for adding dummy data (seeds), or adding indexes / columns to database in production, without distorting already inserted data.
 * Logging of errors and api calls - LOGS_PATH environment variable decides where are these log files going to be stored.
-These two enables us to have better understanding of exceptions when they occur in production, and they help us analyze efficiency and performance of our backend (api.log)
+These two enables us to have better understanding of exceptions when they occur in production (errors.log), and they help us analyze efficiency and performance of our backend (api.log)
 * Automated database backup - we used cron jobs in order to backup database to host machine.
 Exact folder is defined by BACKUP_PATH in main.env file.
 These backups are going to happen every day at 23:59 o'clock.
 They are very useful in order to search database products, to see on which day were they most popular, unpopular, etc. etc.